 ext\index A list of element indices to be exchanged to implement the mapping between a base descriptor and a descriptor with overlap.
+Specified as: a vector of integer type, see 3.3.

 ovrlap\index A list of the overlap elements for the current process, organized in groups like the previous vector: